Performance Reviews for UK Hospitality Staff 2026

 How often should I do performance reviews for pub staff?

-Annual reviews work for most hospitality venues.
-Do them at a set time—end of year or after peak season.
-For new staff, do a three-month probation review.
-Then conduct informal quarterly check-ins to spot issues early and avoid the annual review becoming a shock.
+Once a year, at a fixed time.
+End of year or just after peak season works well for most places.
+New staff get a three-month probation review.
+Then run informal quarterly check-ins to catch issues early and make sure the annual review doesn’t come as a shock.

 What if someone disagrees with their review rating?

-Listen to their perspective, but remember: you’re the manager.
-If you’ve documented specific examples, stick with your assessment.
-You can acknowledge their view without changing the rating.
-Saying “I understand you see it differently, but here’s what I observed” closes the conversation professionally.
+Listen to their view.
+But you’re the manager.
+If you’ve got specific examples written down, hold your assessment.
+You can acknowledge they see it differently without changing the rating.
+“I hear you, but this is what I actually saw” ends it professionally.

-Can I use performance reviews to manage someone out of the business?
+Can I use performance reviews to let someone go?

-Yes, but only if the process is fair.
-Document issues as they happen, give clear feedback during reviews, and set specific improvement targets with timescales.
-If someone doesn’t improve after a fair process, dismissal is then defensible.
-But reviews alone aren’t grounds for dismissal—poor performance is.
-The review documents the process.
+Yes, if you’ve been fair.
+Document issues as they happen, give honest feedback in reviews, and set clear targets with timescales for improvement.
+If they don’t improve after a fair process, you can dismiss them defensibly.
+But the review alone isn’t grounds for dismissal—poor performance is.
+The review just proves you handled it properly.

-Should I do reviews for kitchen staff differently than front of house?
+Should I review kitchen staff differently than bar staff?

-The conversation structure is the same, but the performance areas change.
-For kitchen staff, focus on consistency, speed, hygiene, and team support during service.
-For front of house, focus on speed, customer interaction, upselling, and reliability.
-The principles are identical; the specifics change.
+The structure’s the same, but the specifics change.
+For kitchen, focus on consistency, speed, food safety, and team support during service.
+For bar, focus on speed, customer interaction, upselling, and showing up.
+Same framework, different details.

-What’s the difference between a performance review and a disciplinary meeting?
+What’s the difference between a performance review and a disciplinary?

-A performance review is forward-looking and development-focused.
-A disciplinary meeting is about a specific breach of conduct or serious performance failure.
-They’re different processes.
+A review is forward-looking and about development.
+A disciplinary is about a specific breach of rules or serious performance failure.
+They’re completely different processes.
 A review might identify that someone needs to improve.
-Discipline is when they breach policy or your reasonable standards.
-Don’t confuse them—that’s where legal problems start.
+Discipline is when they break policy or cross a line.
+Mixing them up is where legal problems start.

-Managing performance conversations manually is time-consuming and leaves you exposed to inconsistency and legal risk.
+Doing performance conversations manually takes forever and leaves you open to inconsistency and legal headaches.

 Get Started With SmartPubTools